 About

-Since then, my writings have become a source for inspiration for many people in Turkey, especially for young women who would like to live their lives beyond the traditional expectations.
+Since then, my writing has inspired many readers, especially young women in Turkey who long to live beyond traditional expectations.

-When I am not at my desk, you can find me traveling between Istanbul and Athens or swimming in the blue waters of the Aegean Sea.
-I love getting to know my readers, so please write to me or follow me on any of my social media sites.
+When I’m not at my desk or attending a literary festival, I’m often traveling between Istanbul and Athens or swimming in the blue waters of the Aegean.
+I love hearing from readers—please feel free to write or connect with me on social media.

 Sign up for Defne's Newsletter: